meken/cloud-hackathons/hacks/genai-multimodal/README.md

 ### Tips

-- You can design the SQL in BigQuery Studio, before you put it in the Cloud Function.
+- You can design the SQL in BigQuery Studio before you put it in the Cloud Function.
 - You can edit and redeploy the Cloud Function from the Console.
 - You can use the _Testing_ tab from the Cloud Function UI to test the Cloud Function.
 - Note that the code expects the SQL query to return the uri as `uri` column.